BedfordWest/bedfordwest.github.io/_posts/2015-07-21-bedford-west-site-launched.md

 This is the first post resulting from this effort.

 So far, the whole thing is pretty easy and quick to set up.
-It takes only a few minutes, and so long as you have a basic understanding of markup and git, everything is very straightforward.
+It takes only a few minutes, and so long as you have a basic understanding of markdown and git, everything is very straightforward.

 My hope is to maintain a professional and technical blog on here where I comment on tech news